Aces and Sky clinch spots in Commissioner’s Cup title game

 Las Vegas and Chicago will meet in the second annual Commissioner’s Cup championship game next month.

 The in-season title game will be played at the home of the team with the better record — which right now is Las Vegas.
-The Aces can clinch the home game with a win over Chicago on Tuesday night.
-The first tie-breaker is head-to-head matchups and Las Vegas won the first meeting between the teams.
+The Aces failed to clinch the home game, blowing a record 28-point lead against Chicago on Tuesday night.
+The teams have split their two meetings this season.

+The second tie-breaker is point differential in cup games, and the Aces are up 32 points on Chicago in that stat with two games to play.

 Seattle won the inaugural Commissioner’s Cup last season with the championship game played in Phoenix on a neutral court.